Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SEBE.rst

         The RasterCalculator in QGIS3.
 Click on image for enlargement.

 #.
-To visualize where to place solar panels the amount of energy
+To visualize where to place solar panels, the amount of energy
    received needs to be cost effective.
-As irradiance below 900 kWh is considered to be too low for solar energy production (*Per Jonsson personal communication Tyréns Consultancy*), pixel cells lower than 900 can be filtered out (Figure below).
-Transparency – allows you to make visible above a threshold of interest.
+As irradiance below 900 kWh is considered to be too low for solar energy production (*Per Jonsson personal communication Tyréns Consultancy*), pixels lower than 900 can be filtered out (Figure below).
+Changing transparency allows you to make only points above a threshold of interest visible.

    -  Right-click on the Energyyearroof-layer and go to **Properties** and then **Transparency**.